-Book VII in the HONOR BOUND series
+Book VIII in the PRESIDENTIAL AGENT series

 by W.E.B.
 Griffin

 With no end in sight to the smuggling of illicit drugs and the violence by Mexican cartels and the capturing and holding of U.S. tankers for ransom by Somali pirates, the President of the United States announces that he’s finally fed up.
 And, as Commander in Chief, he has what he thinks is a pretty bright idea – to reactivate Colonel Charley Castillo and his Merry Band and get them on the case.